DanEdens/Resume/Portfolio.md

     - Automatically selects the best attack for each monster
     - Preforms daily tasks automatically
-    - Reduces clicks required to play in Arena by monitoring log cat and overlaying Screenclicks
+    - Reduces clicks required to play in Arena by monitoring Android logcat
+    - Alexa Intergration!

 <!-- .. |image1| image:: assets/ExampleSitecheckScannerTeamsCardGeneration.jpg